lixxcod3/BSR-framework/sample-test/test5.md

 ## Scenario
 Input：

 Input 2 numbers M and N, the decimal value of which is no more than 1000000000.
-The number system is  2~36 .
+The number system is  2-36.
-For a number smaller than 10, use 0~9 , otherwise use uppercase letters A~Z.
+For a number smaller than 10, use 0-9 , otherwise use uppercase letters A-Z.

 Output：